wilsonmar/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 <a target="_blank" href="http://www.cio.com/article/3193689/artificial-intelligence/which-deep-learning-network-is-best-for-you.html">NOTE</a>:
 Here is a ranking of Deep Learning frameworks based on GitHub star count.

+<a target=https://developer.nvidia.com/deep-learning-frameworks">NVIDIA's list of frameworks</a>

+Facebook's Pytorch open-source approach has risen steadily from October, 2018 to become the most people use:

+   * <a target="_blank" href="https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch">On NVIDIA's NGC</a>
+   * Based on Torch, another deep learning framework based on Lua
+   * <a target="_blank" href="https://www.alluxio.io/resources/modern-data-platform-excellence-series/pytorch-model-training-performance-tuning-a-comprehensive-guide/">Pytorch perf tuning</a>
+   <br /><br />

 TensorFlow AI platform from Google